Haruluya/NanoCore-SoftRenderer/README.md

 # NanoCore-SoftRenderer
-A basic soft renderer based on typescript.
+A basic software renderer based on typescript.

 ### Introduction